sterin/vscode-task-commands/README.md

+# Irrelevant as of Visual Studio Code 1.10

 # Task Commands

 Assigns a command for each task in tasks.json, so that keyboard shortcuts can be assigned for to each task.